Magadheera: Legacy

 The film was dubbed into Tamil as Maaveeran and into Malayalam as Dheera: The Warrior and was released on 27 May 2011.
 Both the dubbed versions were big hits and earned a good fan base for Ram Charan in Tamil Nadu and Kerala.
+In 2016, it was featured at the Fantastic Fest.

 Accolades

 The film won the National Award for Best Choreography and Best Special Effects at the 57th National Film Awards.
 The film also won six Filmfare Awards, nine Nandi Awards, and ten CineMAA Awards.

 Remakes

 Charan decided not to debut in Hindi film with Magadheeras Hindi language remake, as he believed the film might not be recreated well.
 In an interview with The Times of India, Charan said, "When I met Anil Kapoor some time back, he told me I will ask Boney Kapoor to remake Magadheera with you in Hindi.
 But I said I don't know if I would want to do the remake.
 Magadheera is a lovely film which can't be recreated."
 The film was remade in Bengali as Yoddha: The Warrior in 2014; it was directed by Raj Chakraborty with Dev and Mimi Chakraborty playing the lead roles.
 The 2014 Kannada film Brahma, according to its director R. Chandru, was on the lines of Magadheera but was not a remake.
 The film was dubbed in Hindi under the same name by Goldmines Telefilms and released in 2015.